mattkretz/mattkretz.github.io/_posts/2026-04-28-vision-rse-institute.md

 code, because we now need even stronger oversight to ensure that generated code integrates well with existing systems and follows sound architectural principles.

-## Moving Problems Upward: A Concrete Vision
+## Reducing Complexity: A Concrete Vision

 A central RSE institute should focus on services that consolidate effort and reduce total complexity: